ironscar/unreal-engine-dev-starter/docs/rigging.md

     - You can select other bones using `Ctrl + Left Click` and weight paint for those too
 - In left sidebar, in `Active Tools and Workspace settings`, you can turn on symmetry as well
   - The rest of the brush settings like weight, radius and strength are also there
+    - These three can also be accessed on right click or on the top toolbar
     - Pressing `F` changes size of brush
 - Painting with weight 1 makes it red implying most deformation and weight 0 is blue implying no deformation
   - Green is 0.5 and implies partial deformation
   - You can paint blue on red or green or red, final color is what matters